Here it is – the absolute best mechanical keyboards of all time!

-- Blue – Blue switches are a light/medium-stiffness switch that are clicky with a tactile bump.
+- Blue – Blue switches are a light/medium-stiffness switch that is clicky with a tactile bump.
 The video above uses Cherry MX Blue switches.
 Blue switches are very popular, and a good all-around switch.
-Due to how loud they are, you might not want to use them in an office or a shared living space.
+Due to how loud they are, you might not want to use them in an office or shared living space.

 - Red – Red switches are light and linear and not clicky.
 These switches can be used quietly, especially if you get into the habit of pressing them down far enough to activate, but not mashing them all the way down to the point where they bottom-out.
 Many gamers prefer linear switches because it allows them to double-tap keys faster.